mayloglog/XNALaraMesh-blender4.4/README.md

 =========
 Blender an addon to Export/Import Haydee assets.

+Fork of XNALara Mesh import/export tool with Blender 5.0 compatibility.

+This is a maintained fork as the original author was unresponsive to Blender's review process.

+Original addon by XNALara community.

 With Blender 4.40 released there where many changes.

 From v2.1.0 of this addon will only work with Blender 4.4.